Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Introduction

 Due to the combinatorial nature of resource allocation problems, finding the optimal allocation strategy requires solving complex integer optimization problems.
-Unfortunately, the use of these formulations is only feasible when the number of considered devices and resources is small.
-In order to address real communication networks, researchers have follow mainly two paths: (i) reducing the complexity of the algorithms by developing heuristic solutions based on graph coloring \cite{Ramanathan1999, Mahonen2005, Wang2005, Wu2020, Zhu2017, Kim2013, Wang2017}, and more recently, machine learning \cite{Jia2020, Ortiz2019, He2019}, or (ii) by developing clustering techniques to divide the original problem into multiple smaller ones \cite{Ling2018, Lin2018, Alcaraz2018, Yemini2019}.
+Therefore, to address real communication networks, researchers have follow mainly two paths: (i) reducing the complexity of the algorithms, e.g., by developing heuristic solutions based on graph coloring \cite{Ramanathan1999, Mahonen2005, Wang2005, Wu2020, Zhu2017, Kim2013, Wang2017}, and more recently, machine learning \cite{Jia2020, Ortiz2019, He2019}, or (ii) by developing clustering techniques to divide the original problem into multiple smaller ones.
+Thus, enabling the use of optimization techniques to solve each of the smaller problems. \cite{Ling2018, Lin2018, Alcaraz2018, Yemini2019}.

 The main advantage of the heuristic solutions in \cite{Ramanathan1999, Mahonen2005, Wang2005, Wu2020, Zhu2017, Kim2013, Wang2017} is their reduced complexity compared to optimization-based techniques.
-However, their main drawback is that their proposed graph coloring techniques are based on greedy approaches whose performance decreases when the network size and the number of available resources increases.
+However, their main drawback is that their proposed graph coloring techniques are based on greedy approaches whose performance decreases when the network size increases.
 The machine learning techniques in \cite{Jia2020, Ortiz2019, He2019} face a similar problem.
 Supervised learning approaches, like \cite{Jia2020}, require the computation of optimal allocation solutions in order to train the artificial neural networks.
 Consequently, the developed architectures are trained for a small number of devices and resources.
 In the case of reinforcement learning \cite{Ortiz2019, He2019}, an increasing number of devices and resources in the network impacts the learning speed of the algorithm because the number of possible solutions is an exponential function of these two parameters.